 We have a large range of rental accommodation.
 Prices vary by house size, suburb and access to services.
 Find out the going rent for suburbs in Lower Hutt on the Department of Building and Housing website.

 Find a home to rent or buy in Lower Hutt

 These sites are good places to start your search:

 See our settlement support section for more help in finding a house to buy or rent.

 If you’re new to New Zealand, our Settlement Support Service can help you find local service and support agencies and connect you with community groups from your homeland.
 The Settlement Support Service also runs workshops about living in New Zealand and has a series of factsheets to help you settle in.
 Find out more on how we can help you to settle here in the Hutt.

 We pride ourselves on being relaxed and welcoming.
-Hutt City was the site of the country's first organised European settlement and is now at the cutting edge of creative innovation.
+Lower Hutt was the site of the country's first organised European settlement and is now at the cutting edge of creative innovation.